What was adopted by the Commission on 12 November 2021?

 The Novel Food Regulation is only about the approval of a product, following a stringent scientific assessment made by the European Food Safety Authority (EFSA).
 The Authority verifies, in light of the scientific evidence available, that the food does not pose a safety risk to human health.

-What has happened is one of the final steps in the procedure for authorising migratory locust as a novel food.
+What has happened today is one of the final steps in the procedure for authorising migratory locust as a novel food.
 Member States gave their green light for the Commission to allow a food business operator, which had requested this authorisation, to place the product on the EU market.
 The Commission will now adopt a legal act to that end.
-This has already happened to yellow mealworm.
+This has already happened to yellow mealworm

 What is the Novel Food Regulation?